240304-Hexaware/Notes/MongoDB/001-Intro/002-SQL-vs-NoSQL/Description.md

 ### Indexes
 Indexes in Mongo and SQL are very similar, some portion of the data is copied into a data structure which is very fast to search, and from there you can access the rest of the document.

+### Ordering
+In MongoDB the order of results depends on the ordering of the searched index.
+This is unlike SQL, where the order of the results is based on a clause in the query.
+In Mongo you get the results in the order specified by the index.

+### more to come...